f1rmtea/simple-timeservice-serverless-iac/README.md

      - `AWS_SECRET_ACCESS_KEY`

 3. **Trigger deployment**
-   - Push any changes to the `main` branch
-   - Or manually trigger the workflow from the Actions tab
+   - Trigger the workflow from the Actions tab
    - The GitHub Actions workflow will automatically run `terraform apply`

 4. **Monitor deployment**